dgroomes/my-software/README.md

        ```
 15. Install Python core components
      * There are multiple ways to install Python.
 Using the official installer is a perfectly valid approach.
 I'm already
-       invested in HomeBrew, and it's a good choice for me.
+       invested in Homebrew, and it's a good choice for me.
 Use the following command.
      * ```shell
        brew install python
        ```
-     * The Python installation managed by HomeBrew is considered an ["externally managed" installation, and the Python docs](https://packaging.python.org/en/latest/specifications/externally-managed-environments/) describe what this means in detail.
+     * The Python installation managed by Homebrew is considered an ["externally managed" installation, and the Python docs](https://packaging.python.org/en/latest/specifications/externally-managed-environments/) describe what this means in detail.
 Consider reading those docs carefully because it will help you navigate the many facets of managing the Python ecosystem on your computer.
-An effect of all this is that we should also install `pipx` directly from HomeBrew (and basically never use the `pip3` binary that comes with the Python installation).
+An effect of all this is that we should also install `pipx` directly from Homebrew (and basically never use the `pip3` binary that comes with the Python installation).
 We'll use `pipx` to install Python packages globally for the user, like `poetry`, and others.
 Use the following command.
      * ```shell
        brew install pipx